Application Submission Process

 What are the YoungArts age eligibility requirements?

 If I have already graduated high school, may I still apply to the YoungArts program?

-Yes, as long as you meet either of the eligibility requirements: on December 1, 2014, you must be between the ages of 15-18 OR in high school grades 10-12.
-YoungArts reserves the right to extend eligibility on a case by case basis provided the applicant’s birthdate falls within 90 days before or after the designated guidelines.
+Yes, as long as you meet either of the eligibility requirements: on December 1, 2015, you must be between the ages of 15-18 OR in high school grades 10-12.
+YoungArts reserves the right to extend eligibility on a case by case basis provided the applicant’s birthdate falls within 90 days before or after the designated guideline.

 What type of high school programs qualify?